dsa-ntc/northwestarkansas.github.io/_pages/definitions.md

 ---
 layout: page
-title: "General Definitions"
+title: "Definitions of Common Terms"
 permalink: /definitions/
 ---

-## Definitions of Common Terms

 If you're wondering what some of our common terms mean, this is the page for you!